PARADOZX/two_pounds/README.md

     some_template += "</ul>";
 ```

 For repeated content use the Two Pound's custom __*data-repeat*__ HTML tag attribute.
-For instance, the example below
+For instance, the example below includes a header description followed by